Welcome to today's edition of the Rush 24-7 podcast.

 It tried to kill itself at the Air Force Academy when Biden was doing the commencement speech.

-Uh, I don't know if uh anybody else will meet uh their future wife or husband in class like uh I did.
+I don't know if anybody else will meet their future wife or husband in class like I did, but I'm sure that you're all going to have wonderful careers.

 Now, Obama did not meet his wife in class.